 Read more: What are the factors to consider while selecting DPI insurance providers?

-Such increased instances of complaints of perceived negligence, malpractice or mistakes require to be managed seamlessly, these insurance plans help the hospital fend these situations effectively.
+Such increased instances of complaints of perceived negligence, malpractice or mistakes require to be managed seamlessly, these insurance plans help the hospital fend off these situations effectively.

 2. Need for a professional indemnity plan: